 Cottage Holders Committee: Dr. Ken Banter, Chairman; Hon.
 Ken Vinson and Dr. Ben Lane

-The Board of Trustees no longer recommends various local contractors and persons offering services for cottage maintenance/repair.
+The Board of Trustees no longer recommends various local contractors and persons offering services for cottage maintenance, repair or cleaning.